Christian Contributions to International Standards & Guidelines (IS&Gs)

-BPGHM Note: As documented by the following, the Biblically-based work of Christian missionaries was the very foundation of the WHO’s approach to primary care and community health and development.
+BPGHM Note: As documented by the following, the Biblically-based work of Christian missionaries was the very foundation of the WHO’s approach to primary care with its health promotion and prevention, and community health and development.

 International Standards & Practice Guidelines (IS&Gs)

 - Building from Common Foundations: The World Health Organization and Faith-Based Organizations in Primary Healthcare

 - WHO Primary Health Care topics

 - Primary Health Care (Now more than ever)–The World Health Report 2008

 - The Bulletin Series: Primary Health Care 30 Years On